smithy-lang/smithy-rs/design/src/rfcs/rfc0018_logging_sensitive.md

 #### Advantages

 - Applicable to _all_ middleware.
-- As the `Sensitivity` struct will be known statically, the compiler will remove branches, making it potentially free.
+- As the `Sensitivity` struct will be known statically, the compiler will remove branches, making it cheap.

 #### Disadvantages